Words to action: Passageways challenges people concerned about homeless veterans to get involved

 Locally, Passageways takes in homeless or nearly homeless veterans and equips them with what they need to get back on their feet, whether that is a place to stay or a re-print of their military ID or birth certificate so they can receive services.

-“We can do a lot of talking but if we don’t start walking that walk, we’re still going to be having this conversation five, ten fifteen years from now and our veterans need our help right now,” Passageways CEO/co-founder Jennifer Garrison said.
+“We can do a lot of talking, but if we don’t start walking that walk, we’re still going to be having this conversation five, 10, 15 years from now and our veterans need our help right now,” Passageways CEO/co-founder Jennifer Garrison said.

 Garrison encourages anyone with an interest in helping to bring their ideas and talents.